nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - bug: ~~"clicking the list view column titles leaves untidy white lines" https://github.com/OpenEmu/OpenEmu/issues/2200 ~~ -0f5f64c
 - restore game collection view state (zoom, selection, view type, search)
 - transition from Other Collections to Library has a slight 'pop' in the sidebar at the end of the animation, seems NSVisualEffectView-related
 - transition to the Homebrew collection has a longer delay than the rest of the collections.
 The usual crossfade animation occurs when the delay completes.
-The delay lasts the length of the transition duration, and setting the duration to 0 eliminates the delay (at the cost of eliminating the crossfade transition animation).
+The delay lasts the length of the transition duration, and setting the duration to 0 eliminates the delay (at the cost of eliminating the crossfade animation).
 - table views: use the standard look with Source List style + visual effect view?

 ### Completed